Autonomization of Monoidal Categories: Constructing autonomous categories

 The $\epsilon$ and $\eta$ maps will be purely formal, which means that they will have no interpretation in the original category.
 Our approach to define them consists in taking diagrams seriously: the arrows of our autonomous category will be diagrams.
 To do so, we adapt the definitions of~\cite{joyal1988planar}, who defined the diagrams for autonomous categories and proved their soundness and completeness.
 They assume for simplicity that the links in the diagrams are piecewise linear and we follow their choice.

 Our construction is similar to that of~\cite{preller2007free} who defined the autonomous category freely generated by a category $\cC$, not assumed to be monoidal.
-Taking into account the monoidal structure of $\cC$ construction is important for the linguistic applications mentioned in Section~\ref{sec:monoidal}, as we need some compatibility between the initial monoidal structure in $\cC$ and the monoidal structure of the larger category $L(\cC)$.
+Taking into account the monoidal structure of $\cC$ construction is important for the linguistic applications which motivate our work, as we need some compatibility between the initial monoidal structure in $\cC$ and the monoidal structure of the larger category $L(\cC)$.